gnugat/gnugat.github.io/_carew/posts/2014-11-21-read-it-later.md

 favoriting and others), then select one of the (many) supported actions (save to pocket, send an email and others).

-> **Note**: I can't seem to be able to find the "Twitter list has new tweets"
-> trigger.
-But there's a "Someone tweets" trigger, so we can compose with it.

 ## Conclusion

-You don't have to reinvent the wheel: all the tools are here!
+All the tools are here!
 They're free of charge and they follow the philosophy "do one thing and do it well".

+I personally store every links to read later in Pocket, either using the browser extension or with IFTTT using the following recipe templates:

+* If new tweet by specific user, then save in Pocket
+* If new RSS feed item, then save in Pocket

+I then read everyting in the subway (no network, but pocket preloads the items and keeps them available offline).

+If you have trouble going back to Pocket, have a look at [Muna](http://geoffrey.io/muna-your-personnal-paperboy.html): it should soon be able to send you a digested email of your Pocket's links to read, every morning.

 I hope you enjoyed this article, [tweet me](https://twitter.com/epiloic) your questions/comments if you have nay :) .